pepkit/pepspec/docs/looper/developer/pipeline-interface-specification.md

 NaN 32  32000 04-00:00:00
 ```

-This example will add 3 variableS: `cores`, `mem`, and `time`, which can be accessed via `{compute.cores}`, `{compute.mem}`, and `{compute.time}`.
+This example will add 3 variables: `cores`, `mem`, and `time`, which can be accessed via `{compute.cores}`, `{compute.mem}`, and `{compute.time}`.
 Each row defines a "packages" of variable values.
 Think of it like a group of steps of increasing size.
 For a given job, looper calculates the total size of the input files (which are defined in the `input_schema`).
 Using this value, looper then selects the best-fit row by iterating over the rows until the calculated input file size does not exceed the `max_file_size` value in the row.
 This selects the largest resource package whose `max_file_size` attribute does not exceed the size of the input file.
 Max file sizes are specified in GB, so `5` means 5 GB.

 This final line in the resources `tsv` must include `NaN` in the `max_file_size` column, which serves as a catch-all for files larger than the largest specified file size.
 Add as many resource sets as you want.